 Would it highlight potential growth areas?
 Now is the time to explore this and act accordingly.
 Give customer what they want and need, even if it means iterating existing products and services, and then use this to find other similar customers, that fit the same profile, who would also benefit from these innovations.

 Growing during challenging times makes companies far stronger and more resilient than those that don’t.
-Use machine learning to innovate, improve pricing, generate efficiencies and navigate challenging times.
+Use machine learning company, to innovate improve pricing, generate efficiencies and navigate challenging times.